sankumsek/star-war/README.md

 Work goes in the /client folder.
 Everything required in here is transpiled down from ES6/ES7 to standard ES5 using webpack and babel.

 API is located at localhost:3000/api/incoming which serves up a json file.
 For response shape reference /server/mockData/incoming.json

+# Notes

+Used MUI for the datepicker interface.
+The errors that appear in the console are due known issues with the framework (not related to application).